kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 Finally, we can run our CreatureGenerator test again, and see a green passing test.

-With our Creature model class setup, in the next video, we'll start building out the repository in which we'll save Creature data.
+With our Creature model class setup, in the next video, we'll start building out the repository in which we'll save the Creature data.